ozukKZ/SypseHub/README.md

 credits :
 ```
     - Sypse#6005 - making 10% of the hub
-    - Cyclops#0001 (me) - improving the whitelist and sypse skidded many stuff from him
+    - Cyclops#0001 (me) - improving the whitelist and sypse skidded many stuff from Cyclops#0001
 ```
 if you want the new crack with everything, check ``cracks/newcrack.lua``. if you want the full hub source go to ``fullsource.lua``, if you want the fixed source to work with your executor go to ``fullsource_fixedcracked_works.lua``.